-In 1983, Commissioner Sherwood entered the Broward Community School of Nursing after winning a scholarship.
-She graduated this 3 year program Magna Cum Laude and worked for several years as an oncology nurse.
-Following her retirement from nursing, Sherwood became increasingly involved with government working in the Hollywood office of her state representative and creating a non-profit organization to help senior citizens find employment.
+As a resident of Hollywood for 60 years prior to being elected to the commission in 2008, Commissioner Sherwood worked as an oncology R.N.
+Following her retirement from nursing she became increasingly involved with government working in the Hollywood office of her state representative and creating a non-profit organization to help senior citizens find employment.

 Since becoming Commissioner for District 6, she has worked for the welfare and safety of others.
 Here are several of her accomplishments and projects she has supported.

 • Promoted improvements on State Road 7 and Hollywood Boulevard.

 • Acquired funding for the Washington Park Day Care Center and multiple other organizations within the City.

 • Facilitated new landscaping within her district.

 • Helped start the 441/Hollywood West Business Association.